Hello, I'm

 Journal Articles

 1. Yuanyuan Song and Gaël Forget.
 Temperature Change in Mode Water Source Regions.
-In preparation
+Under review at Journal of Climate

 2. Wenrui Jiang, Gaël Forget, Yuanyuan Song, Thomas Haine.
 Coupled air-sea interaction drove and sustained the 2013–2016 North Pacific Marine Heatwave.
-In preparation
+Under review at Nature Communications

 Talks & Conferences